seemab-yamin/daraz-product-scraper/README.md

 # Daraz Product Scraper
-Daraz is a popular ecommerce platform in ASIA.
-This script scrapes product info (title, price, etc.) from Daraz by following category pages.
+Daraz product scraper is a powerful Python scraper, built with Scrapy and Playwright, conquers Daraz's dynamic content and anti-bot measures.
+It extracts product details (titles, prices, etc.) while respecting robots.txt and handles complex product structures.
+It even cleans and converts prices to USD!

 ## Goal:
 - Handle Dynamic Content rendering in a headless mode.